anc034/cse15l-lab-reports/lab-report3.md

 # **CSE 15L Lab Report 3**

-## Part 1 - Interesting Command Applications
+## **Part 1 - Interesting Command Applications**

 - For this lab report we'll be looking at the `find` command and looking at 4 interesting ways you can use it in the command line.
 - We will see how each command is useful and what it can be used for and we will show examples by using it on files and directories from the `/technical` directory from Lab 4.

-1. The first interesting usage we will look at is the `-maxdepth` modifier for the `find` command.
+1- The first interesting usage we will look at is the `-maxdepth` modifier for the `find` command.
 This modifier followed by a number limits the amount of directories `find` travels through dependent on the number you provide.
 - For example, `find *args* -maxdepth 2` would only travel through two directories at most.|
 - Now, if we look at our `/technical` directory and run the command `find ./technical -maxdepth 1` we find the output to be this: